-Trading is not an easy game, but with the Quasimodo trading setup you can gain some valuable insight into that market sentiment, more precisely, you will know in advance when the trend is about to reverse.
+Trading is not an easy game, but with the Quasimodo pattern trading setup you can gain some valuable insight into that market sentiment, more precisely, you will know in advance when the trend is about to reverse.
 By being able to stay ahead of the market, you can increase the accuracy of your trading strategy and improve your expected return on investment (ROI).

 This article talks about reversals in more depth: Trend Reversals in Forex and How to Anticipate Them.

-Quasimodo is a reversal trading pattern that appears at the end of an uptrend.
+Quasimodo strategy is a reversal trading pattern that appears at the end of an uptrend.
 As a price formation, the Quasimodo pattern is depicted by three peaks and two valleys, where:

 - First, the middle peak is the highest, while the outside two peaks are of the same height.